edryansaltat/BenecoDispatchingSystemMobile/README.md

 # BenecoDispatchingSystemMobile
-A Dispatching System for Beneco Electric Cooperative (Mobile Version)
+A Dispatching System for Benguet Electric Cooperative (Mobile Version)